openordu/ordu-ui/src/README.md

   - title: Full A11y support
     icon: support
-    details: Full support of accessibility.
+    details: Full support for accessibility.
 This site is for everyone.

 copyright: false
 footer: CCASAIPL Licensed | Copyright © 2019-present Openordú